This is the multi-page printable view of this section. Click here to print.

 What is PR Focus?

-PR Focus is a macOS app that lets you keep track of important pull requests across repositories.
-You specify repositories you want to watch, and PR Focus pulls down open pull requests in those repositories.
+Add repositories to watch, and PR Focus pulls down open pull requests in those repositories.
 New pull requests go into your Inbox, where you can decide whether you want to watch or ignore them.

 Separate sections of the dashboard let you keep track of pull requests where: